Skip to content

 Alina, Katya’s mom

-Update as of May 12, 2011: Katya is continuing therapy with ch14.18 antibodies - she is now in third cycle.
+May 12, 2011: Katya is continuing therapy with ch14.18 antibodies – she is now in third cycle.
 In about two weeks she will undergo complete evaluation of response to therapy.
 A tumor biopsy showed that it has a mixture of malignant and benign cells and it is n-myc negative.
 Based on results of evaluation, further therapy will be discussed.

 Now the cancer is back, but Russian doctors can’t pinpoint its location.
 The need is urgent.
 The cancer MUST be located immediately for the correct treatment to begin, or it might be too late.
 Doctors are encouraging the parents to seek more accurate diagnostics and treatment abroad.
-The Chaim Sheba Medical Center in Israel is ready to accept her as a patient.
-Of course, as foreign nationals, the family won’t qualify for any kind of insurance in Israel.
+To learn more about Anna’s story, please visit her web site at www.vaprov.ru.

 March 23, 2011: Anna and her parents found a hospital in Dusseldorf, Germany, where Anna is offered hyperthermic chemotherapy and possibly surgery.
 Today they flew out of Moscow and Anna will start treatment shortly.